pigudog/omgs_nccn/README.md

 This repository builds typed NCCN graph assets for [`omgs_engine`](https://github.com/pigudog/omgs_engine).

-It provides the graph substrate for topology-constrained, path-first guideline retrieval in [`omgs_engine`](https://github.com/pigudog/omgs_engine).
+It serves as a topology-constrained, path-first guideline graph workflow for downstream clinician-in-the-loop retrieval and decision support.

 Licensed NCCN source files, PDFs, and extracted guideline content are not distributed in this repository.